Part 1: Testing Inside the Container

 - Is there a Maven plugin?

 Configuring multiple EJB Containers

-The sample application you downloaded earlier includes a single container configuration file;
+The sample application you downloaded earlier includes a single container configuration file; the

 conf/openejb.conf file.
 The contents of the

-openejb.conf file should
+openejb.conf file should look like this:

 <!-- conf/openejb.conf --> <openejb> <Container id="Default BMP Container" ctype="BMP_ENTITY" /> <Container id="Default Stateful Container" ctype="STATEFUL" /> <Container id="Default Stateless Container" ctype="STATELESS" /> <Connector id="Default JDBC Database"> JdbcDriver org.axiondb.jdbc.AxionDriver JdbcUrl jdbc:axiondb:DefaultDatabase:target/test-database </Connector> <Deployments dir="target/" /> </openejb>